 Who Gets Comp Time and Who Doesn't?

 Compensatory time or, as it is normally called, comp time is time worked by an employee beyond their required number of work hours.
 The required number of work hours is often calculated at 40 hours per week for exempt employees.
-Comp time is calculated and recorded and employees expect some remuneration for the extra hours worked.
+In an organization that allows the accumulation of hours as comp time, it is calculated and recorded and employees expect some remuneration for the extra hours worked.